Interior Design: Learning in Action

 Ask me your questions

-Then there’s the computer lab set up with the specialized design software you need for your projects.
-Plus, a large plotter printer to output your designs.
-A materials room to find samples, and a work room where you can create mood boards and models.
+Our Interior Design program is set up for your success, including a computer lab ready with all the software you need for your projects, a large plotter printer to output your designs, a materials room filled with samples and a work room for creating mood boards and models.

 You’ll go outside and into the community to visit construction sites and existing buildings.
 You’ll design spaces for college and external clients.
 Those spaces have ranged through the Vermilion student pub Spurs to a revamped meeting room.